Dustin Johnson leads US PGA after Saturday charge

 Dustin Johnson on the 15th tee during the third round at TPC Harding Park.
 Photograph: Sean M Haffey/Getty

-Dustin Johnson leads the US PGA Championship after a five-under-par 65 saw him emerge from a packed leaderboard including many of the young stars of golf.
+Dustin Johnson leads the US PGA Championship after a five-under-par 65 saw him emerge from a packed leaderboard including many young stars of golf.

 Johnson fired eight birdies in a third round at TPC Harding Park to finish the day at nine under par, holding a one-shot lead over fellow Americans Cameron Champ and Scottie Scheffler.